 Activities Scope Deliverable(s) Completion 1 Review LRTP Priority II projects and develop a list of prioritized projects.
 TPO Program Transportation Priorities Annually by June 2 Coordinate with agencies and partners to compile and publish a listing of projects for which federal funds have been obligated in the preceding fiscal year.
 Annual Obligation Listing Annually by December Coordinate and develop the TIP.
 Coordination includes a Standing Committee for TIP development Adopted TIP Annually by July and review meetings, and with regional partners through the SEFTC and SFRPC.
 Review to ensure consistency with the LRTP.
 Citizens' TIP Annually by July 3 Technical review and local analysis of Miami-Dade surface transportation improvements, update of the capital plan, and Quality Assurance/Quality Control (QA/QC) of data to include adding projects into the InteracTIP and performing an annual assessment of the tool.
-DTPW Supported Effort: \$10,000 FY 2025 \$10,000 FY 2026 List of local transportation projects Annually by July 4 Assist with the development of the TIP, including assembly of the final document and ancillary materials, maintaining, and updating the InteracTIP Tool, and maintenance and tracking of amendments.
-Maintain, update and enhance InteracTIP database and website, (including project updates, Shapefiles, InteracTIP Tool and website Annually by July
+DTPW Supported Effort: \$10,000 FY 2025 \$10,000 FY 2026 List of local transportation projects Annually by July 4 Assist with the development of the TIP, including assembly of the final document and ancillary Annually by July